Calculating the shear connection of a composite beam to Eurocode 4

-Properly bonded steel beam and concrete slab, acting compositely, can be significantly stronger and stiffer which can result in significant savings in steel and/or structural floor depth.
-But how can we provide the necessary joint between the two components and how can we calculate it?
+Properly bonded steel beam and concrete slab, acting compositely, can be much stronger and stiffer, which can result in significant savings in steel and/or structural floor depth.
+How can we provide the necessary shear connection between the two components and how is it designed?

 In conventional construction, when the concrete slab is simply rested over the steel beam, the slip between the two structural parts can occur freely and each part acts independently.